Linear Model and Extensions: Extensions

-With clustered data, we must use the cluster-robust standard error which can be approximated by the clustered bootstrap with the \ri{rq} function.
-I use \citet{hagemann2017cluster}'s example below where the students are clustered in classrooms.
-See \ri{code24.6.R}.
+With clustered data, we must use the cluster-robust standard error, which can be approximated by the clustered bootstrap with the \ri{rq} function.
+I use \citet{hagemann2017cluster}'s example below, where the students are clustered in classrooms.